intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

             .. note::

-               You can uninstall the package by simply deleting the package folder, and unsetting the configuration of your working conda environment (e.g., with name ``llm``) (e.g., with name ``llm``).
-Thus, you recommended to not install other pip packages in this folder.
+               You can uninstall the package by simply deleting the package folder, and unsetting the configuration of your working conda environment (e.g., with name ``llm``).
+Thus, you are recommended to not install other pip packages in this folder.

                .. code-block:: bash